python-cmd2/cmd2/CONTRIBUTING.md

 - It's good if the branch name is related to the PR contents, even if it's just "fix123" or "add_more_tests"
 - Code coverage of the unit tests matters, try not to decrease it
 - Think twice before adding dependencies to 3rd party libraries (outside of the Python standard library) because it could affect a lot of users

+### Developing and Debugging in an IDE

+We recommend using [Visual Studio Code](https://code.visualstudio.com) with the [Python extension](https://code.visualstudio.com/docs/languages/python) and it's [Integrated Terminal](https://code.visualstudio.com/docs/python/debugging) debugger for debugging since it has excellent support for debugging console applications.

+[PyCharm](https://www.jetbrains.com/pycharm/) is also quite good and has very nice [Code Inspection](https://www.jetbrains.com/help/pycharm/code-inspection.html) capabilities.

 ### Acknowledgement
 Thanks to the good folks at [freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) for creating